Treatment Option Overview

 - Antifibrotic therapies.

-The typical duration of treatment with somatostatin analogues is approximately 12 months because of the development of tachyphylaxis (reported less frequently with long-acting formulations) and/or disease progression.[15-17] In the management of carcinoid crises, intravenous somatostatin analogues are effective; crises are usually precipitated by anesthesia, surgical interventions, or radiologic interventions.
-Adverse effects of somatostatin analogue administration include:[19,20]
+The typical duration of treatment with somatostatin analogs is approximately 12 months because of the development of tachyphylaxis (reported less frequently with long-acting formulations) and/or disease progression.[15-17] In the management of carcinoid crises, intravenous somatostatin analogs are effective; crises are usually precipitated by anesthesia, surgical interventions, or radiologic interventions.
+Adverse effects of somatostatin analog administration include:[19,20]

 - Loose stools.